OuchenTech/Kivy-Charts/README.md

 # Kivy Charts

 Kivy Charts is a customizable chart library for Kivy applications.
 This library allows developers to easily integrate charts into their Kivy apps, with support for various customization options to tailor the charts to specific needs.
-Currently, the library includes a Bar Chart, Pie Chart, and Donut Chart widgets, with more chart types to be added in the future.
+Currently, the library includes a Bar Chart, Pie Chart, Donut Chart and radar chart widgets, with more chart types to be added in the future.

 ## Table of Contents
 - [Installation](#installation)